Bob Cornford

 Robert Leslie "Bob" Cornford (15 May 1940 – 18 July 1983) was a British jazz pianist and composer.

+Early life

-He was born in Brazil to British nationals.
+Cornford was born in Brazil to British nationals.
 He received classical training in music, including studies at the Royal College of Music.

+Career

-He joined the ensemble of John Dankworth in the 1960s while working as an arranger and orchestrator on for the BBC, and he composed for the NDR Radiophilharmonie and the DR Big Band.
+Cornford joined the ensemble of John Dankworth in the 1960s while working as an arranger and orchestrator on for the BBC, and he composed for the NDR Radiophilharmonie and the DR Big Band.
 The NDR perform Cornford's Coalescence and In Memoriam.